-Mining Exploration Tax Credit
+Mining Exploration Tax Credit for Corporate Income Tax

 The mining exploration tax credit (METC) is for eligible corporations, and corporations that are active members of partnerships conducting grassroots mineral exploration in B.C.